nightroman/PowerShellTraps/PowerShell.exe/Switch-parameter-with-value/README.md

-If a script has a switch parameter then it is rather tricky to invoke it by *PowerShell.exe* with explicitly specified switch value.
-Moreover, it is only possible with `Command`, not `File`.
+If a script has a switch parameter then it is tricky to invoke it with a specified switch value by `PowerShell.exe`.
+Also, it is only possible with `Command`, not `File`.

-The script *Script1.ps1* has the switch parameter `Option` and the switch value (`$true` or `$false`) is defined by the variable `$useOption`.
+The script *Script1.ps1* has the switch parameter `Option`.
+The switch value (`$true` or `$false`) is defined by the variable `$useOption`.
 How to invoke the script with this value specified?